danielnv18/php-framework-example/README.md

 ## 03 - The Front Controller
 Up until now, our application is simplistic as there is only one page.
 To spice things up a little bit, let’s go crazy and add another page that says goodbye

+We have indeed moved most of the shared code into a central place, but it does not feel like a good abstraction, does it?
+We still have the `send()` method for all pages, our pages do not look like templates and we are still not able to test this code properly.